 CAMP KEMO, a one week summer camp for children with cancer, ages 5–18 and their siblings, was first held in August 1980 with 45 participants.
 As this was a day camp, the agenda included many field trips as well as normal camp activities.
 In spite of the intense heat and buses with faulty air conditioning, camp was very successful.

 Due to this success, the first week long overnight camp was held in August 1981.
 Overnight camp has continued for the past 29 years with an increasing number of participants each year.
 Each year is more successful than the last, as the community continues to support CAMP KEMO through funds, services and interest.

-Children’s Center for Cancer and Blood Disorders of Palmetto Health Richland, Columbia, South Carolina
+Children’s Center for Cancer and Blood Disorders of Prisma Health Children's Hospital–Midlands, Columbia, South Carolina

-Children who have or have had cancer between the ages of 5 and 18 years and siblings of children with cancer between the ages of 7 and 16 years who received their therapy at the Children’s Center for Cancer and Blood Disorders of Palmetto Health Richland.
+Children who have or have had cancer between the ages of 5 and 18 years and siblings of children with cancer between the ages of 7 and 16 years who received their therapy at the Children’s Center for Cancer and Blood Disorders of Prisma Health Children's Hospital–Midlands.
 Once a patient has been off therapy for three years they are not allowed to bring a sibling.
 Once a patient has been off therapy for five years they are no longer eligible to attend.